Summer Poster Day 2014

 We encourage all current summer interns in Bethesda/Rockville, Baltimore and Frederick to present at this event.
 During the session, you will spend a period of time at your poster discussing your project informally with your peers and other members of the NIH community.

 Summer Poster Day 2014 is scheduled for Thursday, August 7th.
 It will be held in the Natcher Conference Center (Building 45) from 9:00 am to 3:00 pm.
-If you want to participate in Summer Poster Day, you must sign up in advance.
-You should also make certain that your mentor approves of your poster title.
-You can sign up to present a poster beginning June 10.
-The deadline to sign up is Tuesday, July 8 at 5:00 pm (EDT).
-Confirmation of participation in the event will be e-mailed by July 22.
+If you registered, confirmation of participation in the event will be e-mailed by July 22.
 At that time you will receive information regarding your poster board assignment (board number, session, and time) as well as instructions for putting up your poster.

 Creating Your Poster